 These and other residency opportunities abroad for German or Germany-based artists (visual and performing artists) offered by German institutions are outlined in the touring artists database.

 Austria: AWAY a project around residencies

 AWAY informs about the residency programme of the Federal Chancellery Austria and provides an overview of incoming and outgoing residency programmes in Austria.

 China: China Residencies

 China Residencies is a non-profit organisation that published a directory of artist residencies situated in mainland China.
-The website provides artists and cultural professionals with an easy way to discover opportunities in China.
+The website provides artists, creatives and cultural professionals with an easy way to discover opportunities in China.

 France: Residencies in France